 -and that you suffered harm as a result

 There is a time limit of 2 years from the date of the negligence in which to start a case.
+This can be extended in certain circumstances when the negligence or injury is not apparent immediately but it is important that you speak to us as soon as possible in order to avoid delays.
 If you have any concerns about medical treatment we recommend that you speak to us as soon as you can to avoid delays.

 The Investigation Stage